Food and Nutrition

 As people get older with increased health issues, good quality, nutrient-dense food plays a vital role in their wellbeing.
 When you first arrive in our home, we assess your care needs and food forms a big part of this.
 With complex health conditions, some residents may be living with conditions that require their diets to be modified.
 This may include an increase in healthy fats to support weight gain, or a reduction in salt or sugar for conditions like heart disease or diabetes.
 For others living with conditions like Parkinson’s, they may require texture-modified diets in line with the International Dysphagia Diet Standardisation Initiative (IDDSI) framework.

-Our menus and resident care plans are assessed by dieticians and our catering teams have ongoing training and education to expand their knowledge and skills.
+Our menus and resident care plans are assessed by dietitians and our catering teams have ongoing training and education to expand their knowledge and skills.
 This includes how to build nutrient-rich meals using natural fortification, with good healthy fats and increased protein, to maintain or increase muscle mass and strength to help reduce the risk of falls and other conditions.
 This is rather than adding supplements and ensures meals are packed full of natural flavour and nutrients.

 Experienced, passionate people